gwen-interpreter/gwen/doc/START.md

 > it finds in the classpath.
 In our case, it will find and launch the
 > _MathInterpreter_ application (object) we created above.
 If you have the
 > scala runtime on your system path, you could achieve the same by invoking
-> _scala gwen.sample.MathInterpreter_ directly.
+> _scala gwen.sample.math.MathInterpreter_ directly.
 Or your could launch the
 > interpreter in the Scala IDE.
 The remainder of this guide though, will
 > assume that you are using the sbt console to launch the interpreter.